bluesky-social/bsky-docs/docs/tutorials/creating-a-post.md

 }
 ```

-Bluesky posts are repository records with the [Lexicon type](https://github.com/bluesky-social/atproto/blob/main/lexicons/app/bsky/feed/post.json) `app.bsky.feed.post` — this just defines the schema for what a post looks like.
+Bluesky posts are repository records with the [Lexicon type](https://github.com/bluesky-social/atproto/blob/main/lexicons/app/bsky/feed/post.json) `app.bsky.feed.post` — this  defines the schema for what a post looks like.

 Each post requires these fields: `text` and `createdAt` (a timestamp).